samyilin/dotfiles/README.md

 5. Make it so that using setup script(s) repeatedly will skip the parts that's already been set up.
 This way, there's a global entry to setup everything.
-Plus, we have Point 2 to ensure smooth setup.

 6. Make it as simple and cross-platform as possible.
 Certain programs make it way too hard to be configured in this repo.

 7. Stay away from GNU coreutils.
-This follows the previous principle.
 GNU coreutils is good, but not cross-platform enough.
 Grep is a POSIX complaint tool if you use it carefully.

 ## Assumptions